-After a long negotiation process, sustained despite much opportunistic violence from the right wing and its surrogates, and in some instances sanctioned by elements of the state, South Africa's first democratic election was held in April 1994 under an interim Constitution.
+After a long negotiation process, sustained despite much opportunistic violence from the right wing and its surrogates, and in some instances sanctioned by elements of the State, South Africa's first democratic election was held in April 1994 under an interim Constitution.

-The interim Constitution divided South Africa into nine new provinces in place of the previous four provinces and 10 "homelands", and provided for the Government of National Unity to be constituted by all parties with at least 20 seats in the National Assembly.
+The interim Constitution divided South Africa into nine new provinces in place of the previous four provinces and 10 "homelands", and provided for the Government of National Unity (GNU) to be constituted by all parties with at least 20 seats in the National Assembly.

-The ANC emerged from the election with a 62% majority.
-The main opposition came from the NP, which gained 20% of the vote nationally, and a majority in the Western Cape.
-The Inkatha Freedom Party (IFP) received 10% of the vote, mainly in its KwaZulu-Natal base.
-The NP and the IFP formed part of the Government of National Unity until 1996, when the NP withdrew.
-The ANC-led Government embarked on a programme to promote the reconstruction and development of the country and its institutions.
+The NP and the Inkatha Freedom Party (IFP) formed part of the GNU until 1996, when the NP withdrew.
+The ANC-led government embarked on a programme to promote the reconstruction and development of the country and its institutions.

-This called for the simultaneous pursuit of democratisation and socio-economic change, as well as reconciliation and the building of consensus founded on the commitment to improve the lives of all South Africans, in particular the poor.
+This called for the simultaneous pursuit of democratisation and socioeconomic change, as well as reconciliation and the building of consensus founded on the commitment to improve the lives of all South Africans, in particular the poor.
 It required the integration of South Africa into a rapidly changing global environment.

-Pursuit of these objectives was a consistent focus of government during the First Decade of Freedom, seeking the unity of a previously divided society in working together to overcome the legacy of a history of division, exclusion and neglect.
+Pursuit of these objectives was a consistent focus of government during the first decade of freedom, seeking the unity of a previously divided society in working together to overcome the legacy of a history of division, exclusion and neglect.